 4.5 – Never use or store a used BBQ in your tent, sleeping or living quarters.
 Please be aware of Carbon Monoxide poisoning, it can be a killer.

-5.1 – Pets are welcome (no tigers, sharks or lions please) on site but you are responsible for the behaviour of your animals.
+5.1 – Pets are welcome on site but you are responsible for the behaviour of your animals.
 Please ensure that your animals are not allowed loose on site and are kept on a lead no longer than 2 meters.
+We are located on a working farm with livestock.
+Please be a repsonsible owner!

 5.2 – You must ensure that your pets do not foul the site and you are responsible for cleaning up after them.